KarimAhmedAhmed/NadSoft-Backend-Task/README.md

 it is postgress using prisma orm so you have to add your database url in the env file as the example in file example-env.txt

-change the database url by yours in (prisma -> scheme.prisma) file like this:
+if it is not working for some reason you have to change the database url by yours in (prisma -> scheme.prisma) file like this:
 ```bash
 datasource db {